 Located in Southern California, Joshua Tree National Park is about halfway between Phoenix and Los Angeles.
 The park covers an area slightly larger than Rhode Island and over half is designated wilderness.
 It has the unique distinction of being the meeting place between two of the Southwest’s largest deserts: the Mohave and the Colorado.
 The Colorado desert encompasses the Eastern portion of the park and was the first that I visited.
 A subsection of the Sonoran desert that surrounds Phoenix and Southern Arizona, the Colorado lacks the Saguaro cacti and seems less exciting.
 It is mostly covered in creosote bush and Ocotillo, but occasionally has Cholla cacti as well.

 I woke again to a brisk morning and another sky painted by the sun.
-By the time I had hiked back to the car, it had already warmed up and I was ready to see more of the park.
-I headed to a trail head in the North where I hiked out to a truly special palm oasis.
+The hike back to the car warmed me up and I headed out to see more of the park.
+I drove to a trail head in the Northern part of the park, where I hiked to a truly special palm oasis.
 Surrounded by barren landscape void of almost all life, the oasis contained massive palms and a watery landscape reminiscent of the jungle.
 It was another surreal place.
 On the hike back, I came across a desert tortoise and a few huge lizards.
 Then I checked out the visitor center before climbing around some more granite slabs and taking a nap on top.
 Around 5 o’clock I left the park and made the drive back to Phoenix.
 I arrived just in time for an entertaining night of beer and board games at a friend’s house.
-Between my awesome trip to Joshua Tree and a night with some pretty cool company, I’d say I had one heck of a sweet weekend!
+It was one heck of a sweet weekend!